SamuelEliasH05/SamuelEliasH05/README.md

 ## Hi there 👋

+## My name is Samuel Huerta, and this is my first time using GitHub.
+I can't wait to see what this class can do to improve my skills in coding and programming
+## I'm from Chile (which means I speak Spanish), I play volleyball for fun, and go to the gym regularly.
+## Can't wait to see where this leads me :)

 <!--
 **SamuelEliasH05/SamuelEliasH05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.